Motivational interviewing: Overview

 Motivational interviewing (MI) is a person-centered strategy.
 It is used to elicit patient motivation to change a specific negative behavior.
 MI engages clients, elicits change talk and evokes patient motivation to make positive changes.
+Change talk refers to statements made by clients that express desire, ability, reasons, or need for change.
 For example, change talk can be elicited by asking the patient questions such as: "How might you like things to be different?" or "How does ______ interfere with things that you would like to do?"

 Unlike clinical interventions and treatment, MI is the technique where the interviewer (clinician) assists the interviewee (patient) in changing a behavior by expressing their acceptance of the interviewee without judgement.
 By this, MI incorporates the idea that every single patient may be in differing stages of readiness levels and may need to act accordingly to the patient's levels and current needs.
 Change may occur quickly or may take considerable time, depending on the client.
 Knowledge alone is usually not sufficient to motivate change within a client, and challenges in maintaining change should be thought of as the rule, not the exception.
 The incorporation of MI can help patients resolve their uncertainties and hesitancies that may stop them from their inherent want of change in relation to a certain behavior or habit.
 At the same time, it can be seen that MI ensures that the participants are viewed more as team members to solve a problem rather than a clinician and patient.
 Hence, this technique can be attributed to a collaboration that respects sense of self and autonomy.

 To be more successful at motivational interviewing, a clinician must have a strong sense of "purpose, clear strategies and skills for such purposes".
 This ensures that the clinician knows what goals they are trying to achieve prior to entering into motivational interviewing.
 Additionally, clinicians need to have well-rounded and established interaction skills including asking open ended questions, reflective listening, affirming and reiterating statements back to the patient.
 Such skills are used in a dynamic where the clinician actively listens to the patient then repackages their statements back to them while highlighting what they have done well.
 In this way, it can improve their self-confidence for change.

 Furthermore, at the same time the clinician needs to keep in mind the following five principles when practicing MI.